kemitchell/irs-form-1023/schedule-c.md

 #### a

 Do you provide for a portion of your services and facilities to be used for charity patients?
-If “Yes,” answer 5b through 5e.
+If "Yes," answer 5b through 5e.

 - [ ] Yes